GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

 If you have an application that will eventually become a production service, you should create a stand-alone account.

-1. Information you will need
+1. Information you will need:
   * Approval from the relevant section leader/financial delegate
   * A valid GA Credit Card for step 6.
   * GA Cost and Activity Codes